oberstet/taschenmesser/README.md

 ### Inkscape

 For SVG-to-PNG conversion, you will need [Inkscape](http://inkscape.org/).
+Make sure the Inkscape executable is on your `PATH`.

 ### Boto